-Since most of the smartphone, whether Android or iPhone, only gets a micro USB port so you won’t have a lot of choices.
+Since most smartphones, whether Android or iPhone, only get a micro USB port so you won’t have a lot of choices.
 Getting specific cables or adapters for micro USB is the best way for a projector USB connection without compromising on quality.
 If you want to get the best image and audio quality out of your projector, HDMI is the best option as it offers fast and large data transfer to reproduce the actual image quality.

 Here we put forward a step-by-step process to connect your phone to a projector using a USB connection.

 Before you begin the process of connecting your phone, you first need to identify the available ports in your projector.
 USB is present in many projectors, and if your projector also has a port, then it would get more accessible for you.
 You can use a simple cable and hook it to your phone for a smooth connection.

 Despite having compatibility, some projector often faces difficulty locating a smartphone as a content source.
 So you should check the USB compatibility before getting a cable.
 However, if your projector doesn’t come with a USB, then using HDMI is the most plausible choice after USB as it is common in all projectors.

 You can also use the VGA port for connectivity, but the quality that HDMI and USB offer is far better than VGA.
 Importantly, you can play high-resolution content through HDMI or USB, while VGA has some resolution limitations.

 Check The Smartphone Port Compatibility

 Unlike projectors, smartphones mostly come with regular micro USB or USB C ports, and they don’t offer you any other choices.
 However, some new smartphones, especially the higher-end models from Samsung, are coming with a specialized USB port.
 These ports are compatible with adapters that let you connect the projector through the HDMI port using the USB of your phone.